pvaelli/Bioinformatics/BLAST_DatabasesAndSearch.md

 Open up the terminal program on your computer (command + space, search for terminal).

 First, unzip the BLAST+ file to create the BLAST+ directory.
-You can do this manually, or in the terminal window paste the following code:
+You can do this manually, or in the terminal window paste the following code (note: change the .tar.gz file name to match the version you downloaded):
 ```
 cd ~/Downloads
-gunzip -c ncbi-blast-2.6.0+-x64-macosx.tar.gz | tar xopf -
+tar -xzvf ncbi-blast-2.6.0+-x64-macosx.tar.gz
 ```
 The directory comes with an annoying name.
 Rename it something simple like "BLAST+".
 Do it manually or paste the following into the terminal:
 ```